hmccode/hmccode.github.io/_posts/2017-03-13-mosaic-api-web-testing.md

 ![PowerBI different methods](http://i.imgur.com/b1MZSqC.png)

-The ability to dynamically deploy web tests in different regions and collect results in real-time is a great way to test whether the system is up for production run or not.
+The ability to dynamically deploy web tests in different regions, collect results in real-time and tear them down using PowerShell script is a great way to conduct regression tests before the system is deployed to production.